-Table 5-11Manure management systems and methane conversion factors (MCFs) for 2019.
+Table 5-11 Manure management systems and methane conversion factors (MCFs) for 2020.
 Note that the encoding items 3B6a, 3B6b, 3B6e are an auxiliary convention in Switzerland's EMIS database, which is also used in Liechtenstein's emission model.

-Manure management system stem Description MCF (%) 3B6a Liquid sys tems Combined storage of dung and urine under animal confinements for longer than 1 month.
-13.5 3B6b emissions Solid storage and dry lot Dung and urine are excreted in a barn.
-The solids (with and without litter) are collected and stored in bulk for a long time (months) before disposal.
-2.0 3B / 3D ect emi Pasture, range and paddock Manure is allowed to lie as it is, and is not managed (distributed, etc.).
-1.0 3B6e Direct Other Deep litter Dung and urine is excreted in a barn with lots of litter and is not removed for a long time (months).
-10.0 Poultry system Manure is excreted on the floor with or without bedding.
-1.5
+Manure manag gement syst em Description MCF (%) 3B6a Liquid syste Liquid systems Combined storage of dung and urine under animal confinements for longer than 1 month.
+13.5 3B6b Solid storage and dry lot Dung and urine are excreted in a barn.
+The solids sions (with and without litter) are collected and stored in 2.0 .s bulk for a long time (months) before disposal.
+3B / 3D em Pasture, rai nge and paddock Manure is allowed to lie as it is, and is not managed 1.0 ect (distributed, etc.).
+1.0 3B6e Direct Other Deep litter Dung and urine is excreted in a barn with lots of 10.0 litter and is not removed for a long time (months).
+10.0 Poultry system Manure is excreted on the floor with or without 1.5 bedding.